SEP-IRA (Simplified Employee Pension Individual Retirement Account)

 Required Minimum Distributions

-Assets cannot be kept in a SEP-IRA indefinitely.
+Assets can not be kept in a SEP-IRA indefinitely.
 The assets that need to be withdrawn each year are called Required Minimum Distributions (RMD).
-The SECURE Act of 2019 recently changed the RMD age from 70 ½ to 72 beginning in 2020.
-Therefore, if you will turn 70 ½ on or after January 1, 2020 then you are not required to begin taking your RMD until you reach the age of 72.
-The first RMD must be distributed by April 1st following the calendar year you attain RMD age..
-Failing to take the minimum distribution will result in a 50% excise tax on the amount that should have been withdrawn.
+The SECURE Act 2.0 of 2022 changed the age from 72 to 73 and applies to individuals who reach age 72 after December 31, 2022.
+The first RMD must be distributed by April 1st following the calendar year you attain RMD age.
+Failing to take the minimum distribution will result in a 25% excise tax on the amount that should have been withdrawn.
+If corrected in a timely manner, the excise tax will be reduced to 10%.
 The RMD will still need to be withdrawn and income taxes paid on the distribution.

 Please consult your tax advisor before establishing this type of account.